horenbergerb/horenbergerb.github.io/_posts/2022-12-12-tuckermanravinehike.md

 We passed a hiker near the base of the ravine who informed us that he had just bailed 3/4s of the way up an attempt to summit the ravine.
 He had full crampons and an ice axe.
 He seemed better-prepared than us.
 This was not a good omen.

 As we got closer to the ravine, we spotted signs of life through Erin's binoculars.
-Two skiiers were running 50-100ft laps in the center of the base of the ravine.
+Two skiiers were running laps with about ~50ft vertical in the center of the base of the ravine.
 It looked very steep.

 ![](/images/2022-12-12-tuckermanravinehike/IMG_20221210_110911621_HDR~2.jpg)